mattm458/project-logs/fall-2020/emotion-entrainment.md

 ### Paper
 I'd like to talk about these in person.

-**Option 1: Short paper (INTERSPEECH, March 30, 4 pages)**
+**Option 1: Short conference paper (INTERSPEECH, March 30, 4 pages)** Main goal is to introduce the BMIC.
+Present the emotion entrainment results as an example of a study we are doing with it, but do not include general acoustic/prosodic results yet (space concerns, also pending discussion of takeaways above.
-Approx. 65% BMIC, 35% emotional entrainment analysis

-**Option 2: Longer paper (~6 pages)**
+**Option 2: Longer conference paper (~6 pages)**
-BMIC, emotional entrainment analysis + acoustic/prosodic entrainment plus upcoming correlation work
+Main goals are to introduce the BMIC and show work we are doing with it.
+Present the emotion entrainment results alongside acoustic/prosodic results (pending discussion of takeaways above).
+No set deadline, so time to work out kinks and do more with acoustic/prosodic-emotion entrainment correlations or whatever else we want to explore.

 ### Next steps
 * Writing the paper: will start this week
 * Correlating acoustic-prosodic features/entrainment with emotion features/entrainment: will continue this week
 * What is different about the BMIC and the CGC that yielded different entrainment results, despite having a partially similar format?
+    * Get fisher/switchboard/CGC and redo analysis there?
+Compare results?
-* Attempt to recreate a conversation context paper using BMIC
+* Attempt to recreate a conversation context paper using BMIC (longer term)

 ---